saraspotey2-debug/Experiment-7/README.md

 1. Start.
 2. To initialize the list.
 3. To take input of the element to search and store it in key.
-4. To initialize index variable i = 0 and to to repeat while i < length of nums using while statement.
+4. To initialize index variable i = 0 and to repeat while i < length of nums using while statement.
 5. If nums[i] == key then it prints "Element found at index" by i+1 and to exit loop using break.
 6. Else it increments i by 1,if loop ends without break (element not found) and prints "Element not found".
 7. End.